capralifecycle/liflig-http4k-setup/README.md

   headers, exception stacktrace etc.
 - Sets up default filters in a specific order so that log is enriched properly with data.
 - Catching unhandled exceptions and respond in standard json-format.
-- OpenTelemetry setup for recording exceptions.
-- Sets Cors policy for API.
+- Sets Cors policy for API if needed.
 - Standard way of handling validation errors by lens failure in contract APIs (E.g. invalid request param) and respond in standard json-format.
 - Convenience functions for explicit handling of application errors that helps to return error response in standard error format and